RUC-NLPIR/FlashRAG/README.md

 - [x] Provdide instructions for each component
 - [x] Integrate sentence Transformers
 - [x] Support multimodal RAG
+- [x] Support reasoning-based methods
 - [ ] Inlcude more RAG approaches
-- [ ] Add more evaluation metrics (e.g., Unieval, name-entity F1) and benchmarks (e.g., RGB benchmark)
 - [ ] Enhance code adaptability and readability
 - [ ] Add support for api-based retriever (vllm server)

 ## :page_with_curl: Changelog
-[25/03/21] We have added support for **Reasoning Pipeline**, which is a new paradigm that combines reasoning ability and retrieval, representing work that includes [Search-o1](https://github.com/sunnynexus/Search-o1), [R1-Searcher](https://github.com/SsmallSong/R1-Searcher), [ReSearch](https://github.com/Agent-RL/ReSearch).
-We evaluate the performance of the pipeline on various RAG benchmarks, it can achieve F1 scores close to 60 on multi hop inference datasets such as Hotpotqe.
+[25/08/06] 🎯 **NEW!** We have added support for **Reasoning Pipeline**, which is a new paradigm that combines reasoning ability and retrieval, representing work that includes [R1-Searcher](https://github.com/SsmallSong/R1-Searcher), [Search-R1](https://github.com/PeterGriffinJin/Search-R1),....
+We evaluate the performance of the pipeline on various RAG benchmarks, it can achieve F1 scores close to 60 on multi hop inference datasets such as HotpotQA.
 See it in [**result table**](#robot-supporting-methods).

+[25/03/21] 🚀 **Major Update!** We have expanded our toolkit to support **23 state-of-the-art RAG algorithms**, including **7 reasoning-based methods** that significantly improve performance on complex reasoning tasks.
+This represents a major milestone in our toolkit's evolution!

 [25/02/24] 🔥🔥🔥 We have added support for **multimodal RAG**, including [**MLLMs like Llava, Qwen, InternVL**](https://ruc-nlpir.github.io/FlashRAG/#/zh-cn/component/generator?id=%e5%a4%9a%e6%a8%a1%e6%80%81%e7%94%9f%e6%88%90%e5%99%a8), and various [**multimodal retrievers with Clip architecture**](https://ruc-nlpir.github.io/FlashRAG/#/zh-cn/component/retriever?id=%e5%a4%9a%e6%a8%a1%e6%80%81%e6%a3%80%e7%b4%a2%e5%99%a8).
 More information can be found in our new version of arxiv article and our documentation.
 Try it!